nodesource/nsolid-kubernetes/README.md

 kubectl create -f conf/nsolid.services.yml
 ```

-Note: If your cluster is a Bluemix _Lite_ cluster, [make this adjustment](./docs/install/bluemix-lite.md) to conf/nsolid.services.yml before running kubectl create.
+Note: If your cluster is a Bluemix _Lite_ cluster, [make this adjustment](./docs/install/bluemix-lite.md) to conf/nsolid.services.yml before running `kubectl create`.

 #### Create persistent disks

 N|Solid components require persistent storage.
-Kubernetes does not (yet!)
-automatically handle provisioning of disks consistently across all cloud providers.
+Kubernetes does not (yet!) automatically handle provisioning of disks consistently across all cloud providers.
 As such, you will need to manually create the persistent volumes.

 <a name="a13"/>